Building control inspection process

 Ground made of clay must be at least 1000mm deep

 We don’t inspect concrete in the ground.
 All blockwork should be damp-proof level and we will inspect the work before backfilling.

-We inspect the way you prepare the area underneath the floor before you add concrete or cover.
+We inspect the way you prepare the area underneath the floor before you add concrete or cover (known as the oversite).
 For example:

 - hardcore - hard non- absorbing materials for filling such as broken bricks, stone or concrete

 - damp-proof membrane (DPM) – material to prevent moisture being transmitted such as polyethylene sheeting laid under a concrete slab